 And nothing has changed in 200 years if you no longer are afraid of wilderness and mountains then Scotland is still a popular location for A weekend break!

-I wanted to visit the finest Scottish places with my family of 6 (including 1 child) with the smallest possible budget.
-In fact, I was using the most popular travel metasearch engine focusing on hotels - Trivago.
+I wanted to visit the Best of Scotland with my family of 6 (including 1 child) with the smallest possible budget.
+In fact, I was using the most popular travel metasearch engine focusing on hotels – Trivago.

 I also had to take into account the short winter days we experience in Scotland (6-7 hours of full daylight) and the fact that we would start and finish in Edinburgh.